Neutron Scattering Beyond the NRU Reactor: 2018-2030

 - The Report by the Committee on Options for a Future Neutron Source – Committee recommendations for neutron scattering infrastructure projects following the planned closure of the NRU reactor in 2018 (June 2015).

-Long-Term Vision for a Domestic Neutron Source for 2030 and Beyond
+Requirements for a Neutron Beams at a New Source for 2030 and Beyond

-In “Planning to 2050”, Canadian scientists describe materials research and development with neutron beams and recommend how to maximize its future value to Canada.
-The plan lays out the priorities of the community of physicists, chemists, engineers, earth and resource scientists, and life scientists who use neutron beams in Canada.
-These priorities have resulted from consultative democratic processes that have taken place over more than a decade.
+In “Planning to 2050”, Canadian scientists describe materials research and development with neutron beams.
+The plan lays out the priorities for neutron beam instruments that would be required in a new world-class neutron source.
+These priorities of the community of physicists, chemists, engineers, earth and resource scientists, and life scientists who use neutron beams in Canada have resulted from consultative democratic processes that have taken place over more than a decade.

 Archived versions of the original 2007 plan: